DolbyUUU/clustering_algorithm_implementation_python/README.md

 Python implementations:

 - KMeans.py: k-means
+- KMeans_Ver0.py: second version of k-means implementation as a function
 - GaussianMM.py: EM-GMM
-- GaussianMM_Ver0.py: another version of EM-GMM implementation, with AIC, BIC and predict
+- GaussianMM_Ver0.py: second version of EM-GMM implementation with functions of AIC, BIC and predict
 - MeanShift.py: mean-shift

 Evaluations and tests: